Oluwavictor/alx-pre_course/0x01-git/README.md

-I am in search of true love
+I am in search of true love. i trust God is going  to connect me